CASDAV/DotNet.LearningNotes/notes/Platforms & Frameworks.Dot Net.3 HTTP.Understanding HTTP.md

 ## HTTP Request

-Let's start from the begining or in this case from the request, as mentioned before the request is basically a message sent from the client to the server.
+Let's start from the begining or in this case from the request, as mentioned before the request is basically a message sent from the client to the server, where the client ask for some resources or actions to be preformed in the server.

 ![Request Exmaple](assets/3_HTTP/HTTP_Request.png)